bert0bert/teaching-autonomy-with-donkeycar/README.md

 ## Experiment Methodology

-This experiment is specifically meant to teach students how to use donkeycar in a virtual environment using donkeygym.
-So using a cloudlab instance, we will be learning how download and install donkeycar, run the donkeygym simulator to collect data, clean data, train a machine learning model, and use that machine learning model to run a self-driving car within our simulator.
+In this experiment you will use donkeycar in a virtual environment using donkeygym.
+Using a cloudlab instance, we will go through how to doanload donkeycar, run the donkeygym simulator to collect data, train a machine learning model, and run that model using the donkeygym simulator.

 ### Downloading Donkeycar to Cloudlab server